Stephen-Seo/LevelEditor/README.md

 \[prefix\] determines the prefix of the files to open.
 The only file required to run is \[prefix\]\_key.txt.

+EXAMPLE: If your key file is "mapTest_key.txt", then your prefix should be "mapTest".

 \[tilesheet\] determines the tilesheet to open.
 It can be "tiles.png" for example.